ahmed-khalil-hafsi/P2Predict/README.md

 ## Contributing

 We welcome contributions to P2Predict!
 If you have a feature you'd like to add or if you've found a bug, please feel free to open an issue or submit a pull request.
+I am especially looking for example data sets for various commodities.
+If you know of any open datasets or if your organisation wants to donate a dataset, please contact me.

+## Sponsoring

+I work on open source projects during my free time.
+If you think this projects adds value to the procurement community, please consider sponsoring a donation!